d-krupke/cpsat-primer/README.md

 only if the meeting is scheduled in the room.
 The `add_no_overlap` constraint ensures that no two meetings overlap in the same room.

+Because we now have two rooms, we need to create a more challenging instance first.
+Otherwise, the solver may not need to use both rooms.
+We do this by simply adding more and longer meetings.

 ```python
 # Meeting definitions
 meetings = {